|Accounting, Business Finance and Management|

 Add this profile to your favourites so you can return to it later from your account.

-A day in the life of a Senior Solutions Consultant in the United Kingdom
+A day in the life of a Workforce Planning Lead and HR Business Partner for the 2022 Commonwealth Games in the United Kingdom

 Briefly describe the organisation you work for